-Glanzmann's Thrombasthenia in Otterhounds
+Glanzmann Thrombasthenia in Otterhounds

-A bleeding disorder called Thrombasthenic thrombopathia was first described in Otterhounds in 1967.
-Affected dogs had mucosal bleeding and prolonged bleeding times.
+A bleeding disorder called Thrombasthenic thrombopathia was first described in Otterhounds in 1967.1 Affected dogs had mucosal bleeding and prolonged bleeding times.
 Platelet aggregation responses were minimal or lacking and clot retraction was severely impaired.
+Platelet aggregation and clot retraction tests both look at the ability of a patient's platelets to form a strong hemostatic plug at the site of blood vessel injury.
 Abnormal clot retraction tests and platelet aggregation studies were used as screening tests in an effort to eliminate Thrombasthenic thrombopathia from the Otterhound breed in the 70's and 80's.
-As a result of this testing, it was thought that the platelet disorder had been largely eliminated from the breed, however, in the early 1990's, descendents of the dogs originally described with Thrombasthenic thrombopathia were identified with platelet dysfunction.
-Because Thrombasthenic thrombopathia closely resembled the Glanzmann's thrombasthenia platelet disorder that had been described in Great Pyrenees dogs in 1996 and 2000, 2-3 molecular studies were begun in Dr. Boudreaux's laboratory to determine whether a mutation could be found that caused Thrombasthenic thrombopathia in Otterhounds.
+As a result of this testing, it was thought that the platelet disorder had been largely eliminated from the breed: however, in the early 1990's, descendents of the dogs originally described with Thrombasthenic thrombopathia were identified with platelet dysfunction.
+Because Thrombasthenic thrombopathia closely resembled the Glanzmann thrombasthenia platelet disorder that had been described in Great Pyrenees dogs in 1996 and 2000,2-3 molecular studies were begun in Dr. Boudreaux's laboratory to determine whether a mutation could be found that caused Thrombasthenic thrombopathia in Otterhounds.
 Blood samples were collected from the affected Otterhounds identified by Dr. James Catalfamo at Cornell University in the early 1990's.
-As a result of this work, it was determined that Otterhound Thrombasthenic thrombopathia was identical to Glanzmann's thrombasthenia (GT), based on the finding that affected Otterhounds had a mutation in the gene encoding for platelet glycoprotein IIb (mutations in either of the genes encoding for glycoproteins IIb or IIIa have been documented to cause GT in human beings).
-Although Otterhounds and Great Pyrenees both have mutations in the gene encoding for platelet glycoprotein IIb, and therefore both breeds are affected with GT, the mutations that cause the disease are different for the two breeds.
-The mutation causing GT in Otterhounds is in Exon 12 while the mutation causing GT in Great Pyrenees is in Exon 13.
+As a result of this work, it was determined that Otterhound Thrombasthenic thrombopathia was identical to Glanzmann thrombasthenia (GT),4 based on the finding that affected Otterhounds had a mutation in the gene encoding for platelet glycoprotein IIb (mutations in either of the genes encoding for glycoproteins IIb or IIIa have been documented to cause GT in human beings).
+Although Otterhounds and Great Pyrenees both have mutations in the gene encoding for platelet glycoprotein IIb and both breeds are affected with GT, the mutations that cause the disease are different for the two breeds.
+The mutation causing GT in Otterhounds is in Exon 12 in the glycoprotein IIb gene, while the mutation causing GT in Great Pyrenees is in Exon 13.